shivam92211/Orthopoint/QUICKSTART.md

 # Quick Start Guide

-Get your Surgical Instruments Store up and running in minutes!
+Get your Orthopaedic Instruments Store up and running in minutes!

 ## Prerequisites Checklist